LogoLogo

 DFX V1 Subgraph

-Any USD base pair created by the DFX factory is tracked by this subgraph.
+Any USD base pair created by the is tracked by this subgraph.
 The subgraph tracks DFX for daily and hourly historical data on TVLs and volumes.

 Currently there are 6 USD based stablecoin pairs on Ethereum (Mainnet) and 5 on Polygon.